ethereum/go-ethereum/docs/_interface/consensus-clients.md

 applies to the port authenticated using `jwtsecret`.

 The Merge itself will be triggered using a terminal total difficulty (TTD).
 The specific value for the TTD has not yet been decided.
-When it is decided,Geth needs to know what it is in order to merge successfully.
+When it is decided, Geth needs to know what it is in order to merge successfully.
 This requires restarting Geth with the `--override.terminaltotaldiffilculty` command, passing the correct value as an argument.

 A complete command to start Geth so that it can connect to a consensus client looks as follows: